The Financial Times ranks this course in its Top Tier, top in the UK, and 9th in the world*

 Lab work will give you hands-on experience of using software to perform finance-related calculations and conduct realistic simulations.
 Econometric methods are also taught in the lab, so you will learn to apply econometric software to empirical research and financial market estimations.

-You must have, or be expecting, an excellent undergraduate degree in a relevant subject, such as finance, economics, or business administration from a UK university or the equivalent from an overseas university.
+Ideally, you will have, or be expecting, an excellent undergraduate degree in a relevant subject, such as finance, economics, or business administration from a UK university or the equivalent from an overseas university.
 You must have achieved a good standard in mathematics, economics, and statistics/econometrics at undergraduate level.

 GMAT & GRE